kubevela/kubevela.github.io/versioned_docs/version-v1.1/end-user/components/cloud-services/provider-and-consume-cloud-services.md

 the challenges of hybrid cloud, multi-cloud and other complex environments.
 KubeVela is perfect to satisfy the needs.

 KubeVela efficiently and securely integrates different types of cloud resources through resource binding capabilities in cloud resource Components and Traits.
-At present, you can directly use the default components of AliCloud Kubernetes(ACK), AliCloud Object Storage Service (OSS) and AliCloud Relational Database Service (RDS).
+At present, you can directly use the default components of those cloud resources below.
 At the same time, more new cloud resources will gradually become the default option under the support of the community in the future.
 You can use cloud resources of various manufacturers in a standardized and unified way.

 This tutorial will talk about how to provision and consume Cloud Resources by Terraform.